cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 <HighlightBox type="info">

-Events in IBC are important because relayers process events to check if there are packets (or acknowledgements) to relay.
+Events in IBC are important because relayers process events to check if there are packets (or acknowledgments) to relay.

 Ignite CLI has scaffolded some events in `x/leaderboard/types/events_ibc.go` for timeout and the `ibcTopRank` packet which you have defined: